District Of Columbia, USA

 Ann again returns to home and family in "Old St. Mary's" and lives there until Dec 1868 when she moves to Baltimore to live in the Baltimore Convent of the Visitation.
 Her mother had died and the SMC Equity Court decreed that the farm be sold and the sales proceeds distributed to the heirs of Ann Manning Millard.

 I do not think she became a nun; she was simply looking for a place to stay and since her sister was the Mother Superior with other sibling nuns there as well, she found a home and lived there to her death in Feb 1889.
-In May, 1958, following Gen. Smith's death, she applied for widow's benefits and was successful in being awarded $50 lifetime benefits by the U.S. Congress.
+In May, 1858, following Gen. Smith's death, she applied for widow's benefits and was successful in being awarded $50 a month lifetime benefits by the U.S. Congress.

 The Baltimore Convent was established in 1837 and discontinued operations in May, 1910.
 During this period of time the nuns who died were placed in an underground vault of the Convent.
 In May, 1910, they were moved from the vault to the New Cathedral Cemetery in Baltimore.
 There is no record of Ann being moved and reburied at New Cathedral, although the records show that the other Millards were moved.
 So, where did Ann end up??
 I do not know...